Pregnancy and Lyme Disease: Risks and Care

 Pregnant ladies can take many proactive steps to prevent risk of Lyme disease, a tick borne illness that can pose complications during pregnancy.
 Some steps are:

-• After spending time outdoors, a comprehensive through check up is important, specially for the hidden areas like scalp and armpits because they are dark and moist areas.
+- After spending time outdoors, a comprehensive thorough check up is important, specially for the hidden areas like scalp and armpits because they are dark and moist areas.

 Conclusion